Bidimensionality and Kernels: Introduction

 \paragraph{High level overview of the main proof ideas.}

-Our approach is built on the work of Bodlaender et al.~\cite{H.Bodlaender:2009ng} who proved the first meta-theorems on kernelization.
-In the following we refer to the full version of ~\cite{H.Bodlaender:2009ng}, which is available as \cite{BodlaenderFLPSTmetaArxiv}.
-Bodlaender et al. have shown that every parameterized problem that has finite integer index and satisfies an additional surface-dependent property, called a quasi-coverability property, has a linear kernel on graphs of bounded genus.
+Our approach is built on the work of Bodlaender et al.~\cite{BodlaenderFLPST16meta} who proved the first meta-theorems on kernelization.
+The results in \cite{BodlaenderFLPST16meta} imply that every parameterized problem that has finite integer index and satisfies an additional surface-dependent property, called a quasi-coverability property, has a linear kernel on graphs of bounded genus.

-The kernelization framework in \cite{BodlaenderFLPSTmetaArxiv} is based on the following idea.
-Suppose that every \yesinstance \, of a given parameterized problem admits a protrusion decomposition.
-In other words, suppose that the vertex set of an input graph $G$ can be partitioned in sets $R_0, R_1, \dots, R_\ell$, where $|R_1|$ and $\ell$ are of size linear in parameter $k$, $R_0$ separates $R_i$ and $R_j$, $1\leq i,j\leq \ell$, and every set $R_i$, $i\geq 1$, is a protrusion, i.e. induces a graph of constant treewidth with a constant number of neighbours in $R_0$.
-Then kernelization algorithm uses only one reduction rule, which is based on finite integer index properties of the problem in question, and replaces a protrusion with a protrusion of constant size.
+The kernelization framework in \cite{BodlaenderFLPST16meta} is based on the following idea.
+Suppose that every \yesinstance\ of a given parameterized problem admits a protrusion decomposition.
+In other words, suppose that the vertex set of an input graph $G$ can be partitioned in sets $R_0, R_1, \dots, R_\ell$, where $|R_0|$ and $\ell$ are of size linear in parameter $k$, $R_0$ separates $R_i$ and $R_j$, for $1\leq i<j\leq \ell$, and every set $R_i$, $i\in\{1,\ldots,\ell\}$, is a protrusion, i.e. induces a graph of constant treewidth with a constant number of neighbours in $R_0$.
+Then the kernelization algorithm uses only one reduction rule, which is based on finite integer index properties of the problem in question, and replaces a protrusion with a protrusion of constant size.